microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

 ### Connect with Azure Data Studio

+1. If you do not already have Azure Data Studio running with the Big Data Cluster connected, following the following steps.
+If you do, skip to the next steps of connecting with SQL Server Management Studio

-1. On the bottom-left corner of your Windows desktop, locate the search box next to the Start Menu.
+2. On the bottom-left corner of your Windows desktop, locate the search box next to the Start Menu.
 Type **Azure Data Studio**, then select the Azure Data Studio desktop app in the search results.

    ![The search box has "Azure Data Studio" entered into it and the desktop app is highlighted in the results.](media/launch-azure-data-studio.png 'Launch Azure Data Studio')

-2. Within Azure Data Studio, if the Connection dialog isn't automatically displayed, select **Servers** from the top of the left-hand menu, then select **New Connection** from the top toolbar to the right of the menu.
+3. Within Azure Data Studio, if the Connection dialog isn't automatically displayed, select **Servers** from the top of the left-hand menu, then select **New Connection** from the top toolbar to the right of the menu.

    ![The Servers menu icon is selected, as well as the new connection icon.](media/ads-new-connection-link.png 'Azure Data Studio')

-3. Within the Connection dialog, configure the following:
+4. Within the Connection dialog, configure the following:

    - **Connection type:** Select Microsoft SQL Server.
    - **Server:** Enter the IP address, followed by port number `31433` to the SQL Server 2019 Big Data cluster.
 It should have a format of IP separated by a comma from the port, such as: `11.122.133.144,31433`.